kastnerc/totokos-backend/README.md

 ### deleteProductFromOrder

-This controller deletes any selected oproducts from the order they originate in.
+This controller deletes any selected products from the order they originate in.

 ![Screenshot 2024-11-16 010204](https://github.com/user-attachments/assets/1e464c93-ea25-4a59-8e9e-4dfe8a10d751)

 ### getProducts

 At first glance, this looks like another get request.
 But this get request is different than the other ones in the ProductController.js file; this one is specifically built for clients.
-It shows the clients only the products thay are allowed to view, keeping the other two get requests for employees, so that the clients don;t get so see the either unfinished products, or to hide some secret products, like limited edition christmas pastries, for example.
+It shows the clients only the products that are allowed to view, keeping the other two get requests for employees, so that the clients don’t get so see the either unfinished products, or to hide some secret products, like limited edition Christmas pastries, for example.

 ![Screenshot 2024-11-16 010310](https://github.com/user-attachments/assets/c433c423-ab8d-4161-aee1-da7acb2f0bc5)

 ### listIngredientsByProductId

-This request simply fetches all of the ingredients listed in a specific product.
+This request simply fetches all the ingredients listed in a specific product.

 ![Screenshot 2024-11-16 010333](https://github.com/user-attachments/assets/98f3df3e-0497-495c-827e-630efb3f68eb)

 ### listPriceHistoryByProductId

-This request, similar to the one above, lists the price history for a selected product.
+This request, like the one above, lists the price history for a selected product.

 ![Screenshot 2024-11-16 010349](https://github.com/user-attachments/assets/7dbfe7ae-ddda-4799-963f-d9e9ac1fb218)